 - Are you a HomeKeeper Hub contributor?
 If so, we’ve continued to maintain and update your interactive Social Impact Report, which benchmarks your data against your peers.
 We also regularly update the Public Dashboard so anyone can view aggregate data

 Support and Training

-- Check out 2019 HomeKeeper by the Numbers.
+- Check out 2020 HomeKeeper by the Numbers

 - Assisting you and connecting you with your peers to ensure you are supported and your program is successful.
-We will continue with office hours, webinars and email ticketing support, as detailed in our 2020 Training and Support Schedule.
+We will continue with Q&As, webinars and email support, as detailed in our 2021 Training and Support Schedule.
 Remember, users can always contact us at Support@MyHomeKeeper.org, or sign into our Support Forum to log a ticket.

-- We will offer hands-on training and skill building opportunities at the 2020 Grounded Solutions conference.
+- We will offer hands-on training and skill building opportunities at our Training Institute Online.
 We continue to explore other ways to offer training.

 - Growing our membership.
-We expect to add at least 10 new members in 2020, and will continue to target high capacity Habitat for Humanity affiliates and City inclusionary housing programs.
+We expect to add at least 20 new members in 2021, and will continue to target high capacity Habitat for Humanity affiliates and explore possibilities with housing counseling intermediaries.
 Who do you know that might be able to benefit from HomeKeeper?

 Thank you for your continued support as a HomeKeeper user.
-Without your participation, dedication and commitment, the HomeKeeper program would not be possible! -Tiffany and Cheryl
+Without your participation, dedication and commitment, the HomeKeeper program would not be possible! -Tom, Cheryl, Haley & Lindsey

 Keep in Touch